Ecclesiastes

 Lesson 10Ecclesiastes 12:1-14

-This week we conclude our study of Ecclesiastes.
+This lesson concludes our study of Ecclesiastes.

 Bible